Darkthrone

-Darkthrone is a Norwegian black metal band from Kolbotn, Akershus.
-Formed in 1986 as a death metal band named Black Death, in 1991, Darkthrone transitioned to a black metal style influenced by Bathory and Celtic Frost and emerged as one of the leading bands in the Norwegian black metal scene.
+Darkthrone is a Norwegian heavy metal band from Kolbotn, Akershus.
+Formed in 1986 as a death metal band named Black Death, in the early 1990s, Darkthrone switched to a black metal style influenced by Bathory and Celtic Frost, and were a leading band in the Norwegian black metal scene.
+Darkthrone has been a duo consisting of Fenriz and Nocturno Culto since guitarist Zephyrous left the group in 1993.
+The band has released 22 studio albums, but do not perform live and have sought to remain outside the mainstream.

-In 1991, the band released their debut studio album, Soulside Journey, their only death metal release before transitioning to black metal.
-Their first three black metal albums, A Blaze in the Northern Sky (1992), Under a Funeral Moon (1993), and Transilvanian Hunger (1994), are frequently referred to as the "Unholy Trinity".
-These albums are regarded as the epitome of the band's career and among the most influential black metal releases.
+The band's debut, Soulside Journey (1991), was their only death metal studio album.
+Their first three black metal albums, A Blaze in the Northern Sky (1992), Under a Funeral Moon (1993), and Transilvanian Hunger (1994), are often called the "Unholy Trinity".
+These albums are considered the peak of the band's career and among the most influential black metal recordings.

+Beginning with The Cult Is Alive (2006), the band diverged from black metal and shifted to a style more akin to "blackened" crust punk and speed metal.
+Since The Underground Resistance (2013), the band has incorporated classic heavy metal, doom and thrash, and their style has been described as "blackened heavy metal".

-Darkthrone has been a duo consisting of Fenriz and Nocturno Culto since guitarist Zephyrous departed the band in 1993.
-While they have aimed to remain outside the mainstream music scene, in recent years they collaborated with the National Library of Norway for exhibitions focused on Norwegian cultural history and black metal.
-Since 2006, Darkthrone's music has diverged from traditional black metal, incorporating classic heavy metal, punk, and speed metal, while their more recent albums have also incorporated elements of doom metal.
+In 2016, the staff of Loudwire named them the 49th-best metal band of all time.
+In recent years, they collaborated with the National Library of Norway for exhibitions on Norwegian cultural history and black metal.

 History

 Death metal years: 1986–1991

-The band that would eventually become Darkthrone formed in late 1986 in Kolbotn, a small town south of Oslo.
-Originally known as Black Death, they were a death metal band composed of Gylve Nagell, Ivar Enger, and Anders Risberget.
-Their primary inspirations included Autopsy, Venom, Hellhammer, Celtic Frost, Slayer, and Nocturnus.
-In late 1987, the band changed their name to Darkthrone and welcomed Dag Nilsen as a new member.
+The band that would become Darkthrone formed in late 1986 in Kolbotn, a small town south of Oslo.
+Known as Black Death, they were a death metal band composed of Gylve Nagell, Ivar Enger, and Anders Risberget.
+Their inspirations included Autopsy, Venom, Hellhammer, Celtic Frost, Slayer, and Nocturnus.
+In late 1987, the band renamed to Darkthrone and welcomed Dag Nilsen as a new member.
 Ted Skjellum joined in the spring of 1988, replacing Risberget.
 During 1988 and 1989, the band independently released four demo tapes: Land of Frost, A New Dimension, Thulcandra, and Cromlech.

-Subsequently, they signed a four-album contract with independent record label Peaceville Records.
+Subsequently, they signed a four-album contract with independent label Peaceville Records.
 In 1990, they recorded their debut studio album, Soulside Journey.
 Due to a limited budget, the band was unable to secure the studio they wanted.
-However, thanks to support from members of Nihilist and Entombed, they were able to record their album at Sunlight Studios.
+Thanks to support from members of Nihilist and Entombed, they recorded their album at Sunlight Studios.
 Although primarily a death metal record, it featured elements of black metal in terms of artwork and songwriting.

-Following the release of this album, the band continued writing and recording new material, working on tape until a complete album was ready.
-These tracks were entirely instrumental, showcasing the band's gradual shift toward black metal.
-In 1996, the completed album Goatlord was released, featuring vocals added by Fenriz.
+Following the release of this album, the band continued writing and recording new material, working on tape until an album was ready.
+These tracks were instrumental, showcasing the band's gradual shift toward black metal.
+In 1996, the completed album Goatlord was released, featuring vocals by Fenriz.